feltor-dev/feltor/README.md

 ## 4. Terms of use

 FELTOR is [fair](https://www.force11.org/fairprinciples) software and licensed under the very permissive [MIT license](LICENSE).
-The MIT License gives you great freedom in what you do with the code.
-It basically allows you to do anything you like as long as you name us (Matthias Wiesenberger and Markus Held) as creators, in particular in publications that use FELTOR to produce results.
+The MIT License grants you great freedom in what you do with the code as long as you name us (Matthias Wiesenberger and Markus Held) as creators, in particular in publications that use FELTOR to produce results.
 In this case we suggest to take a snapshot of the used code and create and cite a DOI via e.g. [Zenodo](http://www.zenodo.org) or to cite one of the existing DOIs if you did not alter the contained code in any way.
 We are happy if you cite our papers, but you don't have to just because you used our code and we certainly do not demand to be coauthors when we do not contribute directly to your results.

 ## 5. Official releases